FREQUENTLY ASKED QUESTIONS

-Overlays are created for maps in select cases when geographic disease risk areas are described in terms of administrative divisions (states, provinces, departments, districts, etc.) of a country.
-Overlays allow users to verify that the risk areas against the administrative division boundaries.
+Overlays are created for maps in select cases when geographic disease risk areas are described in terms of the administrative divisions (states, provinces, departments, districts, etc.) of a country.
+Overlays allow users to verify the risk areas against the administrative division boundaries.

 What source of information is used to determine geographic areas?